stevehanson/dotfiles/README.md

 # shanson's dotfiles

-These dotfiles set up Zsh, Vim, and tmux, and are also used to back up iTerm config and manage other program dotfiles, like `asdf` and `git`.
+These dotfiles set up Zsh, Vim, and tmux, and are also used to back up iTerm config and manage other program dotfiles, like `rbenv` and `git`.
 Some of this configuration is borrowed from [thoughtbot's dotfiles][thoughtfiles]. thoughtbot's [rcm][rcm] is used to manage creating symlinks to the home directory.